flashcordon/big-history/Histoire-système-solaire.md

 - Vénus est le 3e objet du ciel le plus brillant après le Soleil et la Lune.
 Il a donc une importance particulière dans l'histoire de l'Humanité.
 - En 1610, Galilée fut le premier à observer, à travers sa lunette, que Vénus avait des phases, comme la Lune.
 - Vénus est nommée en référence à la déesse romaine de l'amour.
+- In  1918 the Swedish astronomer  Svante  Arrenhius  published perhaps  the most  well known pre-space  age speculation on the Venusian environment [1].
+Assuming that the clouds were composed of water droplets, it seemed natural to deduce a warm and humid surface: "We must therefore conclude that everything on Venus is dripping wet."
+The planet of Arrenhius therefore was one with lots of water and a powerful hydrological cycle driven by the fiercer Sun; a world of huge cloud formations and violent rains —what land was present resembling Carboniferous-type swamps, choked with the growth of plants, thriving at temperatures of ~ 47 oC.
+It was only a short step beyond this for science fiction writers to complete the picture and populate the swamps with giant creatures resembling dinosaurs and the inevitable intelligent humanoids.
+This watery hot- house and its variants were, for the next forty years, the most popular images of Venus in science fiction.
+- However, the failure of astronomers between the wars to spectroscopically detect water vapour in the Venu- sian atmosphere, and the discovery of the presence of CO2, suggested a dry planet.
+The clouds were therefore variously proposed to be composed of  fine dust [2], maintained aloft by perpetual winds; photochemically produced polymers of formaldehyde [3]; or a hydrocarbon smog, generated from a boiling ocean of oil [4].
+The wet Venus model was not completely abandoned either [5], for if the cloud tops were cold enough (e.g. ice crystals at -40 oC) then there would be little water vapour above them to be detected.
+Moreover, if the planet was totally ocean covered, a CO2 atmosphere could persist, isolated from silicate rocks with which it might combine by a layer of sediments on the sea floor.
+One of the last visions of Venus that preceded the dawn of reality was therefore of a planet with a world-girdling ocean of Perrier and perhaps life of its own.
+- As it transpired, all these models had greatly underestimated the hostility of the real Venus.
+In the decade of the 1960's, microwave observations of the planet and data returned from a succession of Soviet and US space probes revealed the ground truth that the clouds had obscured.
+The surface of Venus swelters under an at- mosphere almost 100 times as dense as on Earth at temperatures hot enough to melt metals such as zinc and lead; those once inviting clouds are tainted with corrosive sulphuric acid; and the planet spins backwards on its  axis  so  slowly  that  its  sidereal day  is  longer  than  its  year.
+A deadlier  place could  hardly  be  imagined.
+Whilst the real Venus has been compared to visions of the medieval Hell, conditions are actually far more le- thal than anything Dante imagined.
+There would be very little torture being exposed to the Venusian envi- ronment,  only  near-instant  death  followed  by  one's  body  being  reduced  to  a  charred  stain  on  the  ground within seconds.
+- The disappointment with the planet nature had finally to offer was eloquently summed up in 1968 by British science fiction author Brian Aldiss [6].
+In the foreword to a book appropriately entitled Farewell Fantastic Venus! he wrote, "... a story has ended.
+It is a long story, because man has been telling himself it for many
+centuries: the story of a fair imagined Venus...
+An unsatisfactory sibling she has proved at last...
+Her name is most beautiful.
+And yet: the Cytherian landscape, under the thick oppressive Cytherian cloudbanks, must be uglier than anything Earth can offer.
+Venus just has not come up to expectations."

 ## Propriétés de Vénus